collinsedim/interactive-google-map/README.md

-# interactive-google-map
+# Interactive Google Maps
-This code initializes the map, adds custom markers, enables geolocation services to display the user's location, and allows users to calculate routes between two locations.
-Customize the CSS and add additional JavaScript logic to suit your requirements and desired design.
+This script initiates Google Map, incorporates personalized markers, activates geolocation services for showing the user's location, and enables route calculations between two destinations.
+Modify the CSS and include extra JavaScript logic as per your specific needs and desired design.

+Make sure to replace **YOUR_API_KEY** with your actual Google Maps API key.

+Also, when using Google Maps API, it is important to go through the documentation.
+This will help you understand how to customize and access additional features.